What I wish everyone knew about nutrition

-If tracking calories on your phone just isn’t your thing, then you can always resort back to keeping a running total of everything you eat on a notepad, although this can be a lot more time consuming and very difficult to get the nutritional information on certain foods (just make sure you remember where you parked your horse and cart).
+*If tracking calories on your phone just isn’t your thing, then you can always resort back to keeping a running total of everything you eat on a notepad, although this can be a lot more time consuming and very difficult to get the nutritional information on certain foods (just make sure you remember where you parked your horse and cart).

-•Adherence.
 This is a sustainable way of eating that doesn’t feel like a diet, there’s no start and finish.
 Flexible Dieting is NOT a diet, it’s a way of eating.

-As a rule of thumb, I recommend that you should be aiming to get 90% of your calories from nutrient dense whole foods while allowing the last 10% for things that aren’t seen as ‘healthy’.
-Maybe even a glass of wine with dinner.
-(Alcohol And Weight Loss; How To Drink Alcohol And Lose Weight)
+As a rule of thumb, I recommend that you should be aiming to get 90% of your calories from nutrient dense whole foods while allowing the remaining 10% for things that aren’t seen as ‘healthy’ of that you may be craving.

 Meal 1: 1/2 cup of oats with 1 scoop of whey protein mixed in cook in water.
 Sugar free maple syrup and 20g of peanut butter used as toppings.